Halatnikov/linum-framework/docs/special/markdown.md

 	|1|2|3|

 ## Sorted table
-Every table can also be sorted by clicking on it
-`uses javascript: tablesort`
+Every table can also be sorted by clicking on headers `uses javascript: tablesort`
 !!! note ""
 	|Number|Alphabetical|Version|Date|